 Follow these vacuuming tips to keep on top of your carpet care.

-Make sure you vacuum slowly to allow better airflow through your vacuum head.
-This allows the brush bar to better loosen dust and debris between your carpet fibers with each pass.
+To vacuum your carpet properly, vacuum slowly.
+This way, you’ll have better airflow through your vacuum head.
+And the brush bar will loosen better dust and debris between your carpet fibers with each pass.

 Plus, it helps you avoid missing tiny particles or allergens that may be hidden in your carpet.